MARS: Sound Generation via Multi-Channel Autoregression on Spectrograms: Conclusion

 \section{Conclusion}

-In this work, we introduced MARS (Multi-channel AutoRegression on Spectrograms), a novel framework for audio generation that adapts next-scale autoregression from image synthesis to the spectrogram domain.
+In this work, we introduced MARS (Multi-channel AutoRegression on Spectrograms), a novel framework for sound sample generation that adapts next-scale autoregression from image synthesis to the spectrogram domain.
 By introducing the channel multiplexing (CMX) technique, MARS reduces spatial resolution while preserving frequency information, enabling scalable training with a manageable memory footprint.
-A shared tokenizer across scales further ensures consistent discrete representations, allowing the autoregressive model to refine spectrograms hierarchically.
+The same principle can be extended beyond audio to images, video, medical scans, or structured time series since CMX provides a compact, lossless representation that scales efficiently, reducing memory and compute requirements while maintaining full data fidelity.
+Within the MARS framework, using a shared tokenizer across scales further ensures consistent discrete representations, allowing the autoregressive model to refine spectrograms hierarchically.

 The experimental evaluation on the NSynth dataset demonstrated that MARS achieves competitive or superior performance compared to state-of-the-art baselines across multiple metrics, confirming both the effectiveness of CMX in balancing efficiency with fidelity and the robustness of the overall framework for high-quality audio generation.